markproy/bird-classification-workshop/README.md

 * Delete the SageMaker endpoint
 * Stop the SageMaker notebook instance
 * Delete SageMaker notebook instance
+* Delete any objects you created in your S3 bucket
-* Delete any S3 buckets that you created just for this workshop
+* Delete the S3 bucket that you created just for this workshop
 * Delete the DeepLens project you created
 * Delete the SNS topic you created
 * Delete the Lambda functions you created